How to Get Music Gigs as a Singer or Band: 9 Tips!

 If you are an aspiring band or singer, or perhaps have been in the game a long time, the process of getting gigs can be really hard.
 This is particularly relevant at the moment, as there has been an explosion in new singers and bands emerging over the last decade.
 There are so many musicians on the scene that gig opportunities are becoming more and more hard to come by.

 Learning how to get music gigs is one of the most important things to master if you want to succeed in the music business.
 Live music gigs are integral for getting your music heard by the right people, giving them something they can’t get from a studio recording – LIVE ENERGY!
 Gigs are instrumental in building up a fan base.
-Here are some ways you can increase how many music gigs you can play and perform at this year.
+Here are some ways you can get more gigs that you can play and perform at this year.

 #1 Compile a list of all venues in your area